When To Review a will/trust?

 If you answered yes to any of the above, you should have your estate planning attorney review the documents and suggest appropriate updates.
 Even if your trust is irrevocable, you may have options to decant (distribute the assets to a new, but similar trust) or make amendments to it under your particular state laws, like Washington.

 We love to educate our clients about the options and techniques available to them as well as how trusts and estates work.
 See some of our answers to frequently asked questions and common misconceptions on our website.
-For assistance with Spokane and Washington state wills, trusts, probate, trust administration, and business formation and succession, call Megan Lewis Law, PLLC at (509) 242-3432 or email email@example.com.
+For assistance with Spokane and Washington state wills, trusts, probate, trust administration, and business formation and succession, contact Megan Lewis Law, PLLC.

 Megan M. Lewis